 Based on information from your doctor and your case history we will determine if there are any contraindications and precautions present.

 According to the American Hippotherapy Association, licensed speech language pathology, occupational therapy and physical therapy professionals are the only personnel who have the prerequisite knowledge and training needed to understand, apply and use hippotherapy effectively.
-The highest credential one can obtain in hippotherapy is to become a Board Certified Hippotherapy Clinical Specialist (HPCS).
+The highest credential one can obtain in the application of hippotherapy in OT/PT/SLP treatment is to become a Board Certified Hippotherapy Clinical Specialist (HPCS).
 To become a board certified Hippotherapy Clinical Specialist is a lengthy process requiring the successful completion of the Hippotherapy Clinical Specialist Certification Exam.
 Only physical therapists, occupational therapists, and speech and language pathologists who have been practicing in their profession for at least three years (6,000 hours) and have 100 hours of hippotherapy practice within the three years prior to application may take the exam.
 To learn more about this certification visit the American Hippotherapy Certification Board website.

-During treatment incorporating hippotherapy, the speech language pathologist is assisted by a team.
+When including a period of purposefully manipulated equine movement (hippotherapy) in a therapy session, the speech language pathologist is assisted by a team.
 Each member of the team plays an important role.
 The team is made up of a specially trained:

 Watch: Gigi's nomination video for the American Hippotherapy Association Horse of the Year Award!